Mr. Frosty - A Lesson In Faith

 As I lifted my daughter so that she could place her ornaments on the branches that she could not reach alone, I began to see that God was trying to show me something.
 In her child-like faith, my daughter had entrusted her precious Mr. Frosty to my capable hands, knowing that I could fix him.
 She turned to me again when she could not reach the higher branches, never doubting that I would lift her up so she could reach.

-I realized, then, that while I had been praying and asking God to help me, I was not letting go of my pain and brokenness.
-I had been holding on to my fears, and had not trusted Him to help me.
+I realized, then, that while I had been praying and asking God to help me, I was not really trusting that He would do so.
 I saw that He had been there all along, waiting for me to let go so He could begin to heal me.

 When we had finished the last bit of decorating, I carefully unwrapped each piece of the creche, while Faith arranged them under the tree.
 "Where's baby Jesus, Mommy?," Faith asked.
 I knelt beside my daughter in front of the familiar manger scene.